eboesch/IonosphereModel/README.md

 The code is designed to run in the ETHZ Euler cluster.
 The Python environment has been tested on Euler.
 Pretrainings on Euler take 2-6 hours depending on the amount of data.
 While the testing coverage for the code outside has been less extense, the following instructions can also be followed outside Euler and everything should work.
 Training and inference times will depend on the user's available resources.

-The datasets used for this project are private.
-However, we provide a small mock dataset with random numbers with the same schema as the real dataset which can be used to run end to end the training code.
-This example can be found under the section [Training](#training).
+The datasets used for this project have not yet been published.
+In order to illustrate how the training code runs end-to-end, the folder `example_code` contains a very small subset of the dataset.
+Check the section [Example training code](#example-training-code) to find out how to run the example code without the need of having the full dataset.

 ## Installation
 - Clone the repository with `git clone git@github.com:eboesch/IonosphereModel.git`